udacity/pdsnd_github/README.md

 - each user type counts
 - each gender type counts (data only available for NYC and Chicago)
 - earliest, most recent, most frequent year of birth (only available for NYC and Chicago)
+- most common combination of trip duration and user type

 ### Files used
 - chicago.csv